datacosmos-br/db-operator/docs/creatingdatabases.md

     cron: "0 0 * * *"
   credentials:
     secretName: example-db-credentials # DB Operator will create secret with this name. it contains db name, user, password
-    setOwnerReference: false # Should se
+    setOwnerReference: false # Should secret be removed when a database is removed
     templates:
       - name: USER_PASSWORD
         template: "{{ .Username }}-{{ .Password }}"